kacperugorny1/Mars-Rover-Simulation/README.md

 # kpo-zad6-2

-To compile run this you need:\n gcc doxygen - for docs gnuplot
+To compile run this you need:

+gcc
+doxygen - for docs
+gnuplot